 -

-If neither charges, replace or service the dock.
+If neither unit charges, the dock or adapter may be the problem

 When to Seek Professional Help